-I-VOL is the national searchable database of volunteering opportunities in Ireland and is owned, managed and administered by Volunteer Ireland and the network of volunteer centres and volunteering information services in Ireland.
+I-VOL is the national searchable database of volunteering opportunities in Ireland and is owned, managed and administered by Volunteer Ireland and the network of Volunteer Centres and Volunteering Information Services across Ireland.

 By using I-VOL, you are deemed to have agreed to these terms and conditions of use.
-They apply to your use of the I-VOL. They do not apply to third party organisations.
+They do not apply to third party organisations.
 We reserve the right to change them at any time.

 Content of I-VOL Results or Searches

-While the I-VOL team do their utmost to ensure that all information on volunteering opportunities and the organisations hosting volunteer opportunities is correct, we do not take responsibility for the accuracy of such content.
+While we do our utmost to ensure that all volunteer, volunteer involving organisation and volunteer opportunity information is correct, we do not take responsibility for the accuracy of that information.

 Registering your Organisation and Volunteer Opportunities

 We will not advertise volunteer roles on behalf of for-profit organisations/businesses, unless a direct financial, social, environmental or other benefit towards the community or a non-profit organisation can be identified.
-The final decision to advertise any role will be at the discretion of the I-VOL team, who review volunteer roles before activating them.
+The final decision to advertise any role will be at the discretion of the individual assigned to the organisation, who will review volunteer roles before activating them.